Germanwings Flight 9525: Crash site

 The crash site is within the Massif des Trois-Évêchés, 3 km east of the settlement Le Vernet and beyond the road to the Col de Mariaud, in an area known as the Ravin du Rosé.
 The aircraft crashed on the southern side of the Tête du Travers, a minor peak in the lower western slopes of the Tête de l'Estrop, at an elevation of 1550 m.
 The aircraft was travelling at 700 km/h when it struck the mountain.
 The site is about 10 km west of Mount Cimet, where Air France Flight 178 crashed in 1953.

 Gendarmerie nationale and Sécurité Civile sent helicopters to locate the wreckage.
 The aircraft had disintegrated; the largest piece of wreckage was the size of a car.
+The signal recorded at the nearest seismological station shows that only 0.03% of the aircraft's kinetic energy was converted into seismic energy, the remainder (99.97%) generating a violent explosion in the open air.
+This phenomenon, probably due to the marly Callovian (mid-Jurassic) badlands found at the crash site, explains such a scattering of very small debris.

 A helicopter landed near the crash site; its personnel confirmed that there were no survivors.
 The search and rescue team reported the debris field covered 2 sqkm.